 ---|---|

-Measures past price data to gauge volatility on a security | Uses forward-looking option-pricing data to gauge expected future volatility on a security |
+Measures past price data to gauge volatility on a security. | Uses forward-looking option-pricing data to gauge expected future volatility on a security. |

-Higher historical volatility often leads to higher options pricing and higher implied volatility | Imminent news, like a company earnings report or a key economic data point, can drive implied volatility higher on a stock or index |
+Higher historical volatility often leads to higher options pricing and higher implied volatility. | Imminent news, like a company earnings report or a key economic data point, may drive implied volatility higher on a stock or index. |

-Traders can use historical volatility to help set exit prices | Traders can use implied volatility to find stocks expected to exhibit the biggest price swings |
+May inform traders’ risk management strategies and decisions about position sizing or exit points. | Traders may use implied volatility to find stocks expected to exhibit the biggest price swings. |

 The Takeaway